Test Script Intention Generation for Mobile Application via GUI Image and Code Understanding: Approach

-With the designed driver wrapper for the \texttt{AppiumDriver}, \intent realizes the automated dump of the required files for each operation during runtime.

-The process of \textbf{App Screenshot} and the {\textbf{Widget Screenshot} will be presented in detail in \secref{sec:wiu}.
-The \textbf{Activity UI Layout File} is used in the combination of \xpaths to locate the target widgets and obtain the textual information.
+The process of the app screenshot and the widget screenshot will be presented in detail in \secref{sec:wiu}.

-Widgets located by \xpaths are divided into 2 categories.
-The first category is in the format of \forref{equ:content}.
-For such a type, we only need to use regular expression match to match the \texttt{widgetType} field and the \texttt{content-desc} field.

-The second type of widgets located by \xpath is on the basis of XML hierarchy structure.
-Such \xpaths are in the format of \forref{equ:hierarchy}. \intent split the \xpath by slashes.
-Widgets without index indicate that such a widget type can be uniquely determined under the former widget.
-Widgets with index indicate that such widgets cannot be uniquely determined by type, so the numerical order is needed.

 The widget elements have many different attributes.
-After the target widget is determined, we extract the intent-related attributes, including \texttt{text} and \texttt{content-desc}.
-However, there are is some textual information that cannot be acquired from the runtime UI layout files.
-Therefore, we utilize CV technologies to further process the app screenshots.
-The specific technology we adopt is optical character recognition (OCR) technologies, which can not only recognize the texts on the screenshot but also is capable of locating the text coordinates.
-From the runtime UI layout files, we can also acquire the location of the target widget.
-We match the OCR results and the widget coordinates from the runtime UI layout files and obtain the GUI-level textual information.
-Finally, we combine the textual information both from runtime UI layout files and GUI level recognition results to generate the intents of the target widgets.
+After the target widget is determined, we extract the intention-related attributes, including \texttt{text} and \texttt{content-desc}.
+However, there is some textual information that cannot be acquired from the runtime GUI layout files.
+We utilize CV technologies to further process the app screenshots, and the specific technology we adopt is optical character recognition (OCR) technologies, which can not only recognize the texts on the screenshot but also is capable of locating the text coordinates.
+From the runtime GUI layout files, we can also acquire the location of the target widget.
+We match the OCR results and the widget coordinates from the runtime GUI layout files and obtain the GUI-level textual information.
+Finally, the textual information both from runtime GUI layout files and GUI images is combined to generate the intentions of the target widgets.